hanxiaomax/Learncpp_CN/docs/4-15-Symbolic-constants-const-and-constexpr-variables.md

 int kmtoM(int km) { return km * 1000; } // fine: it's obvious 1000 is a conversion factor
 ```

-COPY

-Best practice
+!!! success "最佳实践"

 	Avoid magic numbers in your code (use symbolic constants instead).